Service Cutter Generators

 Using the JSON files in Service Cutter

-You have now both JSON files needed for the Service Cutter tool, generated into the src-gen folder:
+Now you have both JSON files that are required for the Service Cutter tool, generated into the src-gen folder:

 Have fun with cutting your services :)